- HOW IT WORKS

 Within the Ica Region lies the only natural oasis desert in South America.
 Only a short bus journey form Paracas, Huacachina is guaranteed to ignite the adventurer in you!
 This small oasis town is packed with activities, bars and restaurants to tickle everyone’s fancy.
 Peru Hop offer 1, 2 and 3-day trips allowing passengers to visit both Paracas and Huacachina.
 These destinations are also included in the many hop-on hop-off passes available.
 The main activity in Huacachina is dune buggie and sandboarding.
 The tour begins at 4pm and lasts 2 hours, ensuring you are sitting on the tallest sand dune just in time for sunset.
 Bliss!

 This tour shows you the magic behind Peru’s national drink, Pisco!
 The Pisco province, inside the Ica Region is home to beautiful vineyards, producing the juiciest and freshest grapes that gives Pisco its cutting edge.
 Spend the afternoon tasting different samples and learning about the history behind this famous drink.
-This tour is included in Peru Hop’s 3-day tour which also includes tours of the secret slave tunnels, Paracas national reserve, Ballestas islands and buggie/sand boarding.
+This tour is included in Peru Hop’s 3-day tour which also includes tours of the Paracas national reserve, Ballestas islands and buggie/sand boarding.
 There’s no better way of seeing these spectacular destinations!

 Is the entrance ticket to the reserve included in your passes?

 Yes, the entrance ticket is included, as well as the transport and tour.

 Is it possible to do Ballestas Islands and Paracas National Reserve on the same day?

 Yes.
 The time you would have to go on the Ballestas Islands tour would depend on the direction you are traveling.
 The onboard guide will help you organize the tour if desired.